 I write about science and the environment from Mount Rainier, Maryland, just outside the nation’s capital.
-I’ve written for science and general-interest publications including the New York Times, Science, Slate, Nature, Johns Hopkins Magazine, Physics World, Inside Science and Science News.
+I’ve written for science and general-interest publications including the New York Times, Science, Slate, Nature, Johns Hopkins Magazine, Wesleyan Magazine, Physics World, Inside Science, Science News and Nautilus.

 Selected Recent Work